seacloud9/ds.glambox/README.md

 https://processing.org/
 by SeaCloud9 - made with passion somewhere on the left coast -> under a MIT license

-In short it's like a soundcloud juteBox plus your own persoanl virtualVJ
+In short it's like a soundcloud juteBox plus your own personal virtualVJ
 </pre>
 </div>